 As a rule, either CBD or THC is extracted and processed from the cannabis plant.

-On 1 January 2018, a four-year trial scheme came into effect.
+On 1 January 2018, a four-year trial program came into effect.
 This means that all doctors can freely prescribe cannabis for medicinal use.
-The scheme includes both imported cannabis products and Danish cultivated and processed cannabis.
+The program includes both imported cannabis products and Danish cultivated and processed cannabis.

 The areas are:

 - Painful spasms due to multiple sclerosis

 - Painful spasm due to spinal cord injury

 - Neuropathic pain, i.e. pain due to brain disease, spinal cord or nerves

 However, the law is designed so that prescription is entirely a matter between the patient and the doctor.
 Manufacturers are fully responsible for the product itself and the doctor for the prescription with the consent of his patient.